 The simplest and the most effective approach to conceal this information is to make the names irrelevant to what happens inside the program.
 We will just make the names of all the symbols unreadable — when it is possible.

 String encryption and compression

-Other thing that discloses the information about how a program functions is strings.
+Another thing that discloses information about the functioning of a program is strings.
 To hide this information, Eazfuscator.NET substitutes the strings in your code with calls of special encryption functions, which render your strings perfectly at runtime, leaving them unreadable to an intruder.
 Also, these functions make the size of your strings lesser by compressing them.